xrdocs/cloud-scale-networking/_tutorials/2018-03-30-understanding-ncs5500-jericho-plus-systems-and-their-scalability.md

 - the [different routers and line cards in NCS5500 portfolio](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-02-understanding-ncs5500-resources-s01e01/)
 - we explained [how IPv4 prefixes are sorted in LEM, LPM and eTCAM](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-03-understanding-ncs5500-resources-s01e02/)
 - we covered [how IPv6 prefixes are stored in the same databases](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-07-understanding-ncs5500-resources-s01e03/).
-- [we demonstrated in a video](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-12-30-full-internet-view-on-base-ncs-5500-systems-s01e04/) how we can handle a full IPv4 and IPv6 Internet view on base systems and line cards (i.e. without external TCAM, only using the LEM and LPM internal to the forwarding ASIC)
+- [we demonstrated in a video](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-12-30-full-internet-view-on-base-ncs-5500-systems-s01e04/) how we can handle a full IPv4 and IPv6 Internet view on "Base" systems and line cards (i.e. without external TCAM, only using the LEM and LPM internal to the forwarding ASIC)
 - finally in the fifth post, [we demonstrated in another video](https://xrdocs.github.io/cloud-scale-networking/tutorials/2018-01-25-s01e05-large-routing-tables-on-scale-ncs-5500-systems/) the scale we can reach on Jericho-based systems with an external TCAM

-In this episode we will introduce a second generation of line cards and systems based on an evolution of the Forwarding ASIC.
+In this episode we will introduce and study a second generation of line cards and systems based on an evolution of the Forwarding ASIC.

 ### Jericho+

-This Forwarding ASIC re-uses most of the principles of the Jericho generation, simply extending some scales:
+This Forwarding ASIC from Broadcom re-uses all of the principles of the Jericho generation, simply extending some scales:
-- the **bandwidth capabilities** and then, the interfaces count: we can now accomodate 9x 100G interfaces line rate
+- the **bandwidth capabilities** and consequently, the interfaces count: we can now accomodate 9x 100G interfaces line rate per ASIC
-- the **forwarding capability** , extending it to 835MPPS (same performance with lookup in internal databases or external TCAM)
+- the **forwarding capability** , extending it to 835MPPS (the performance is the same with lookups in internal databases or external TCAM)
-- some resources like **LPM** (for certain models) and **EEDB**.
+- some memories like **LPM** (for certain models) and **EEDB**.
 Also we will use a **new generation eTCAM** (significantly larger).

 "Certain models"?
 Yes, J+ exists in different flavors.
 Some are re-using the same LEM/LPM scale than Jericho and some others have a larger LPM memory (qualified for 1M to 1.3M instead of 256K to 350+K IPv4 entries).